The Lord's Prayer

 As she did so, what plopped onto each plate was a nice, big mound of mashed potatoes, far more than what was in the pot.
 Likewise, for the meatloaf, and it was not dried out, but moist and tasty.
 They were able to go another round of giving everyone another big scoop of mashed potatoes.
 They also tore up the bit of lettuce they had and placed a piece on each plate, but the pieces all together were bigger than the lettuce they started off with.
 They all had a wonderful lunch, rejoicing in the miracle of how God provided it for them.
 God sure is fun, eh?

 And who has not heard of how God kept George Muller's orphanages continually supplied with food?
-His biography tells of how one morning when there was no food in the place, he had the tables all set for breakfast, then they bowed their heads and thanked God for providing food for them.
+His biography tells of how one morning, when there was no food in the place, he had the tables all set for breakfast, then everyone bowed their heads and thanked God for providing food for them.
 Right after that, there was a knock on the door.
 A milk cart had broken down right outside the orphanage, and the milkman asked them if they would take the milk off his hands before it spoiled, so that he could take his cart away to get it fixed.
 On his heels was another visitor, bringing loaves of fresh bread as a donation.
 Praise the Lord!

 Even if food is poisoned, God can make it good.
 The students who were with Elisha gathered food during a famine from the area where they were situated.
 Someone found herbs and some gourds that got chopped up and tossed into their pot of food, but the gourds were poison.
 They didn't know until they started eating the food and people instantly got stomach cramps and other symptoms.
 God showed Elisha a prophetic sign, which was performed.
 The poison was instantly neutralized and the food made fit to eat.
 The waters of Jericho were healed in a similar way.